On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Introduction

 This is particularly striking because $\omega$-categorical CSPs are otherwise well-behaved when it comes to expressibility in $\Datalog$\textemdash every $\omega$-categorical $\CSP$ expressible in $\Datalog$ admits a \emph{canonical Datalog program} \cite{bodirsky2013datalog}.
-The good news is that it is not possible to obtain such a result for $\FP$ solely through the study of temporal CSPs; we show that the expressibility in FP for finite-domain and temporal CSPs can be characterised by universal-algebraic minor conditions.
-We introduce a family $\mathcal{E}_{k,n}$ of minor conditions that are similar to the \emph{dissected weak near-unanimity} identities introduced in \cite{barto2019equations,gillibert2020symmetries}. \begin{theorem} Let $\struct{B}$ be a finite structure or a temporal structure.
+The good news is that the expressibility in FP for finite-domain and temporal CSPs can be characterised by universal-algebraic minor conditions.
+We introduce a family $\mathcal{E}_{k,n}$ of minor conditions that are similar to the \emph{dissected weak near-unanimity} identities from \cite{barto2019equations,gillibert2022symmetries}. \begin{theorem} Let $\struct{B}$ be a finite structure or a temporal structure.
 The following are equivalent. \begin{enumerate} \item $\CSP(\struct{B})$ is expressible in $\FP$ / $\FPC$. \item $\Pol(\struct{B})$ satisfies $\mathcal{E}_{k,k+1}$ for all but finitely many $k\in \mathbb{N}$. \end{enumerate} \end{theorem} The polymorphism clone of every first-order reduct of a finitely bounded homogeneous structure known to the authors satisfies $\mathcal{E}_{k,k+1}$ for all but finitely many $k$ if and only if its CSP is in $\FP$ / $\FPC$.
-This includes in particular all CSPs that are in the complexity class AC$_0$: all of these CSPs can be expressed as CSPs of reducts of finitely bounded homogeneous structures, by a combination of results of Rossman~\cite{Rossman08}, Cherlin, Shelah, and Shi~\cite{cherlin1999universal}, and Hubicka and Ne\v{s}et\v{r}il~\cite{hubivcka2016homomorphism} (see~\cite{Book}, Section~5.6.1), and their polymorphism clones satisfy $\mathcal{E}_{k,k+1}$ for all but finitely many $k$.
+This includes in particular all CSPs that are in the complexity class AC$_0$: all of these CSPs can be expressed as CSPs of reducts of finitely bounded homogeneous structures, by a combination of results of Rossman~\cite{Rossman08}, Cherlin, Shelah, and Shi~\cite{cherlin1999universal}, and Hubi\v{c}ka and Ne\v{s}et\v{r}il~\cite{hubivcka2016homomorphism} (see~\cite{bodirsky2021complexity}, Section~5.6.1), and their polymorphism clones satisfy $\mathcal{E}_{k,k+1}$ for all but finitely many $k$.
 To prove that the polymorphism clone of a given temporal structure does or does not satisfy $\mathcal{E}_{k,k+1}$ we apply a new general characterisation of the satisfaction of minor conditions in polymorphism clones of $\omega$-categorical structures (Theorem~\ref{testing}).